Anonymous broadcasting of classical information with a continuous-variable topological quantum code: Anonymous broadcasting with a continuous-variable toric code

+Note that we have again used the notation~`GS' to indicate that any such state is a \emph{ground state} of a CV surface-code Hamiltonian~\cite{Demarie:2014jx}.

-On the torus, for the case with $n$ and $m$ even, there are only $n-1$ independent vertex and $m-1$ independent face nullifiers.
-Hence the nullifiers do not span the space of physical modes, and analogously to the two qubits encoded in the qubit toric code~\cite{Pachos:2012ug}, there are two unconstrained \emph{string modes} in the CV toric code.
-Defining two oriented paths $\primpath_1$ and $\primpath_2$ along the non-contractable loops of the torus [see Fig.~\ref{fig:1}(a--b)], the annihilation operators for the two string modes are
+It will turn out that the (related, but inequivalent) CV surface-code state that results from measuring a CV cluster state~\cite{Demarie:2014jx} will be easier to work with for our explicit calculations.
+The differences between this and a symmetric CV surface-code state, along with all explicit details of the construction of the required states and their measurement statistics used for this work, is given in Appendix~\ref{sec:covmat}.
+On the torus there are only ${nm-1}$ independent vertex nullifiers and ${nm-1}$ independent face nullifiers.
+Hence, the nullifiers do not span the space of physical modes.
+And analogous to the two logical qubits encoded in the qubit toric code~\cite{Pachos:2012ug}, there are two unconstrained, topological, harmonic-oscillator modes in the CV toric code.
+These two \emph{logical modes}, which define a two-mode Hilbert space~$\mathcal H_\logic$, are entirely nonlocal and are independent of the squeezing.
+Since the nullifiers span a $(2nm-2)$-mode Hilbert space~$\mathcal H_{\rm null}$, the logical modes and the nullifiers together span the full Hilbert space of the $2nm$ local modes.